UniversalDevicesInc-PG3/udi-poly-ELK/README.md

 - Additional Trigger
   - The ELK only sends a triggered zone when a violated zone actually triggers an alarm.
 If this option is True, which is the default, the Nodeserver will also set Last Triggered Zone when an approriate zone is violated and the ELK is in an Alarm State.
     - If Enabled:
-      - In Stay or Away Mode, set triggered for any Entry/Exit Delay Nodes when they are violated.
+      - In Stay, Away, Night and Vacation Mode, set triggered for any Entry/Exit Delay Nodes when they are violated.
       - In Night mode, set triggered for Night Delay Nodes when they are triggered
 - Poll Voltages
   - Enabled to poll the voltages on the Area's Zones.
 The ELK doesn't push voltages changes, they must be polled.
 By default this is False.
 Enabling this creates more traffic so this is off by default.
 You can query individual zones to get updates in a program, or enable to have then updated with each short poll.